jtl-software/connector-documentation/tutorial/primary-key-mapper-class.rst

         }

         /**
-         * Returns the corresponding hostId to a endpointId and type
+         * Returns the corresponding hostId to an endpointId and type
          * @inheritDoc
          */
         public function getHostId(int $type, string $endpointId): ?int